 - Regional Bodies e.g. Highlands and Islands Enterprise

 - Health & Social Care Integration Joint Boards

 - National Parks

 - Community Justice Authorities

 There are approximately 1400 Board Members appointed to Devolved Public Bodies.

-A list of all the bodies that are covered by the Standards Commission can be found on the Scottish Government's website at Public Bodies
+A list of the Schedule 3 bodies covered by the Standards Commission can be found on the Scottish Government's website at Public Bodies

 The Codes of Conduct have a key role in setting out, openly and clearly, the standards of conduct that must be adhered to by those in public office.
 This is vital to reinforce and strengthen public confidence in members of the boards of devolved public bodies.